 Applicants interested in applying for the NJPLACE 2.0 grant must submit a Letter of Intent (LOI) to express interest in the grant opportunity.
-The LOI should be submitted as soon as an organization makes a decision to apply for the grant opportunity.
-The LOI must be submitted no later 12:00 noon on Friday, March 27, 2020.
+The LOI should be submitted as soon as an organization decides to apply for the grant opportunity.
+The LOI must be submitted no later than 12:00 noon on Friday, May 7, 2021.
+NJDOL will provide SAGE access for the completion of the application upon receipt of the LOI.